Compare Quotes for A New Conservatory Roof

 Price range

-Oak-framed conservatories are perfect for anyone going for a traditional and sleek aesthetic for their property.
-However, this style will come at a price – a steep one, at that.
+Oak-framed conservatories (sometimes called orangeries) are perfect for anyone going for a traditional and sleek aesthetic for their property.
+However, these designs come at an increased price.

-Everest estimates that the average conservatory made with a wooden frame is 50% more expensive than uPVC.
+Everest estimates that the average conservatory with a wooden frame is usually around 50% more expensive than uPVC.

-When people think of conservatories, they typically picture a standard glass unit, rather than one with brick walls.
-However, it’s actually pretty common for people to install a ‘dwarf wall’ – a wall about two and a half feet high – as the base of the conservatory, with glass windows on top.
+When people think of conservatories, they typically picture a standard glass unit.
+However, it’s also pretty standard for people to install a ‘dwarf wall’ – a wall about two and a half feet high – as the base of the conservatory, with glass windows on top.

-These conservatories can also be paired with a tiled, glass, or polycarbonate roof – though tiled is usually the most popular option, as it provides you with another layer of insulation.
+These conservatories can also be paired with a tiled, glass or polycarbonate roof – though tiled is usually the most popular option, as they provide extra insulation.

 Garden with a glass conservatory in the UK

 If you’re installing a conservatory on a budget, you can always give self-build conservatories a go.
-By building the structure yourself, you’ll avoid having to fork out installation costs on top of everything else.
+By building the structure yourself, you’ll avoid having to pay for installation costs on top of everything else.

-Although DIY conservatories are usually cheaper than ones sold with a full installation service, the overall cost depends on the size and shape of the design, as you can see in the table below.
+Although DIY conservatories are usually cheaper than ones sold with a full installation service, the overall cost depends on the size and shape of the design.

-Homeowners should also look into whether they need to install additional features that will prevent leakages on their flat-roof conservatories, as water tends to pool on roofs without any slopes or drainage system.
+Homeowners should also consider whether they need to install additional features (like drains, tapered insulation, and “roof crickets”) to prevent leakages on their flat-roof conservatories, as water tends to pool on roofs with minimal pitches or drainage systems.

 • Size – Like any construction project, the larger you want it to be, the more it’ll cost

-• Style – The price of a conservatory depends heavily on the style you go for, with lean-to offering the cheapest prices
+• Style – The price of a conservatory depends heavily on the style you go for

 • Frame materials – uPVC conservatory frames are the cheapest option, with timber costing the most